Egyptian Building

-The Egyptian Building is a historic college building in Richmond, Virginia, completed in 1845.
+The Egyptian Building is a historic college building in Richmond, Virginia constructed in 1845.
 It was the first permanent home of the Medical Department of Hampden-Sydney College.
 In 1854, they received an independent charter after parting ways with the college.
-In 1893, the building became the inaugural home for the Medical College of Virginia, MCV) and now is a part of Virginia Commonwealth University.
-It is considered by architectural scholars to be one of the finest surviving Egyptian Revival-style buildings in the nation.
+In 1893, the building became the inaugural home for the Medical College of Virginia (MCV) and now is a part of Virginia Commonwealth University.
+It is considered by architectural scholars to be one of the finest surviving Egyptian Revival-style buildings in the United States.
 The Egyptian Building was added to the Virginia Landmarks Register in 1968, the National Register of Historic Places in 1969, and designated as a National Historic Landmark in 1971.
 It is the oldest medical college building in the South.